DevMustafizur/window/readme.md

 The window object is the global object in browser JavaScript.
 It represents the current browser tab and provides access to global variables, functions, and browser APIs.

-## Why Blink Engine creates Window Object?
+## Why does the Blink engine create the window object?
 ##### Blink engine creates the window object because:
-JavaScript needs a global environment to run JavaScript (V8) with browser features. window exposes browser APIs like DOM, timers, and navigation etc.
+The Blink engine creates the window object to provide JavaScript with a global browser environment.
-It acts as a bridge between JS and browser
+The window object is the browser's global object.
+It exposes browser features and Web APIs—such as the DOM, timers, navigation, storage, and networking—to JavaScript, allowing JavaScript code to interact with web pages and browser functionality.

 ## What does Window Object do?
 ##### The window object is used for:
 1. Global scope storage
 var a = 10;
 console.log(window.a); // 10